pachyderm/pachyderm/README.md

 # What's new in v0.2?

 ## Branching
-Pfs' branches are conceptually similar to git's.
+Pfs's branches are conceptually similar to git's.
 Here's an example of how to use them:

 ```shell